Ythan Estuary: Ecology

 Common Eiders, The Ythan Estuary, Forvie National Nature Reserve, Aberdeenshire, Scotland.

 Sandwich Tern, The Ythan Estuary, Forvie National Nature Reserve, Aberdeenshire, Scotland.

 There are several distinct habitats within the Ythan Estuary complex including marsh, littoral, estuarine, lacustrine and dunes.
 Thus there is an unusual diversity of flora and fauna present in this nature reserve.
 The estuary itself is tidal, located seven kilometres from the North Sea.
 In the estuary and its verges, the presence of tern colonies is notable, since there are several distinct species that utilize the north banks of the Ythan Estuary, and comprise a percentage of the breeding pairs of terns in the United Kingdom.
 In the summer terns can be observed feeding in their characteristic diving patterns approximately 600 to 900 metres inland from the estuary.

 At the river mouth species of birds include scaup, long-tailed duck, red-breasted merganser and velvet scoter.
 In lesser numbers guillemot and razorbills are occasionally seen at this outlet to the North Sea.
 Extensive mussel beds are found about three kilometres from the estuary mouth, and these provide food for common eider (with the occasional king eider, oystercatchers and turnstones).
 On the Forvie Moor element of the Ythan Estuary complex, both mute and whooper swans occur.
 Meikle Loch is an element of the Ythan Estuary complex and sustains some aquatic vegetation, and from November to March is home to many wading birds, ducks and geese.

 Conservation status

-Based upon Articles 4.1 and 4.2 of the European Union Directive 79/409/EEC this site qualifies as a Special Protection Area (SPA) by supporting biota populations of European importance.
+The site is classified as a Special Protection Area (SPA) under the European Union Birds Directive, supporting bird populations of European importance.
 The component landforms which are considered elements of the SPA or SSSI are the estuary itself, the dunes to the east known as the Sands of Forvie, Meikle Loch and the adjacent Kippet Hills.
-The Ythan Estuary SPA code is UK9002221, which designation was conveyed on 30 March 1998.
+The SPA (code UK9002221) was classified on 30 March 1998.

-Per Article 4.1, Annex I, the Ythan Estuary complex supports the following significant bird populations during the breeding season:
+The Ythan Estuary complex supports the following nationally important bird populations during the breeding season: